alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-27-claiming-al-khadir-takes-care-people-in-rivers-deserts.md

 note: true
 group1: true
 date: 2020/08/27
-excerpt: Is Al-Khadir a guardian of the rivers and deserts and does he help those who get lost if they call him?
+summary: Is Al-Khadir a guardian of the rivers and deserts and does he help those who get lost if they call him?
 category: [fatwas,prophets]
 ---